 PNL proofs and the associated screenshots are meant to brag, showing a derivatives trader’s successful trades.
 The BERT model output for derivatives traders allowed us to collect a sample of 2,939 unique Twitter users engaged in derivatives trading on Bybit, FTX, Binance Futures, BitMEX, OKEx, Bitfinex and Huobi Futures.

-When dealing with geolocating social network users, we typically employ 3 complementary components of the NTerminal NLP module: metadata, language identification, and named entity recognition (NER).
+When dealing with geolocating social network users, we typically employ 3 complementary components of the Inca’s NLP module: user profile description, language identification, and named entity recognition (NER).

 From our sample of 2,939 unique Twitter users engaged in derivatives trading on FTX, Huobi Futures, Binance Futures, OKEx, Bybit, Bitfinex, and Bitmex, we identified the locations of 2,164 traders globally, and 372 from the United States specifically.

-The simplest of the 3 geolocation methods analyzes post metadata from the Twitter API.
-The geolocation metadata, residing in the tweet itself or a user’s bio, allowed us to identify the location of 911 of the 2,939 derivatives traders sampled.
+The simplest of the 3 geolocation methods analyzes user’s profile description.
+The geolocation mentions, residing in the user’s bio, allowed us to identify the location of 911 of the 2,939 derivatives traders sampled.